SEO is a hard nut to crack.

 Your web pages will compete against each other instead of competing with other websites on SERPs.

 6. Incorporate A CTA Or An Offer

-It wouldn’t be wrong to say that Meta descriptions work as an ad copy on SERPs.
-There will be many other Meta descriptions that’ll try to attract the user to their websites.
+It wouldn’t be wrong to say that meta descriptions work as ad copy on SERPs.
+There will be many other meta descriptions that’ll try to attract the user to their websites.
 What can you do to stand out from them?

 You can include interesting offers and call-to-actions (CTAs) to boost CTRs.

-For instance, a software seller can offer a free trial to the users. eCommerce stores can offer express delivery, money-back guarantee, easy payment methods, etc.
+For instance, a software seller can offer a free trial to the users. eCommerce stores can offer express delivery, money-back guarantees, easy payment methods, etc.